The Prickly Cactus

 Cactus viewed from above showing spines

 My eyes fell on the prickly cactus on my balcony.
-Fleshy, bulbous, and very prickly, but so very undemanding.
-Was it my imagination, or was there a glistening drop of moisture trembling at the end of a spine – a teardrop perhaps?
-And then the cactus spoke.
+Fleshy, bulbous, and very prickly, but hardy.
+And so very undemanding.
+Did I imagine it, or was there a glistening drop of moisture trembling at the end of a spine – a teardrop perhaps?

 Long, long ago…